 To ensure these icons will last generations, Brian uses only the best materials and methods available.
-He works in professional artists’ acrylic paint, which is versatile and durable.
+He works in both traditional egg tempera and professional artists’ acrylic paint, which is versatile and durable.
 The 23-karat gold leaf interacts with the viewer as it captures and reflects light around a saint.
 Icons overflow with heavenly vision, becoming a palpable presence.
 They are not only windows to into heaven, but doors, inviting viewers to enter.

 Brian Matthew Whirledge paints traditional Byzantine icons and wall paintings for churches and private homes.
-He uses the finest materials available: professional acrylic paint, 23k gold leaf, and birch panels.
+He uses the finest materials available: 23k gold leaf, traditional egg tempera and mineral pigments, professional acrylic paint, and gessoed birch panels.
 He is blessed by Bishop Anthony of Toledo as an officially sanctioned iconographer for the Antiochian Orthodox Christian Archdiocese of North America.